rohithravin/ECBM4040-NuroSEED-Proj/README.md

 We have multiple notebooks, including previous versions of the notebooks.
 The `./archived_notebooks` contains the previous versions of our current notebooks.
 The only notebooks of concern that contain our most recent analysis and experiments are in the main directory `./`.

 The `tutorial.ipynb` notebooks, is our tuturial notebooks and creates and trains on our basic model.
 This would be the notebook we encourage newcomers to start on!

+## Special Notes
+While working on this project, we created a public Github repository.
+This is where we did our main work and pushed everything.
+You can also see that the only collaborators in that public repository are the members of this project, which are the same members (usernames) in the classroom github repository.
+Once our codebase and analysis was complete, we moved everything to the classroom github repository.
+If you would like to view our commits and backtrack our progress, please do so on our [public repository](https://github.com/rohithravin/ECBM4040-NuroSEED-Proj).